 The Dallas truck accident lawyers at Grossman Law Offices have spent over 23 years mastering the art of investigating and litigating commercial vehicle accident cases.
 We do whatever we can to get to the bottom of the truth — sequestering and examining all the vehicles involved, taking photographs, searching for video evidence, reviewing police records, measuring the distance between skid marks and points of impact, conducting forensic tests, finding and interviewing witnesses and cataloging any evidence we find so it can be used later in court.

 In all likelihood, you’ve already fallen behind the defense’s investigative efforts.
 In most cases, the trucking or insurance company sends their investigators to the scene of the accident as soon as the trucker reports it.
 The defense investigators have no concern with identifying how the accident really happened; they’re just looking for any means of deflecting the blame elsewhere.
 If you don’t have your attorneys on the scene conducting their own investigation, you have no way of knowing whether or not the defense tampered with the evidence or conducted its investigation honestly.

 How We Can Help

-If you have suffered an injury in an accident with a commercial vehicle in the Dallas/Fort Worth area, you need to hire a Dallas truck accident lawyer to safeguard your legal rights and help you recover the fair compensation you deserve.
+If you have suffered an injury in an accident with a semi-truck in the Dallas/Fort Worth area, you need to hire a Dallas truck accident lawyer to safeguard your legal rights and help you recover the fair compensation you deserve.

 From filing to resolution, our attorneys will handle every facet of your case and make sure that you are kept abreast of any developments as they arise.
 Contact us today at 1-855-326-0000 (toll free) for a free consultation with an attorney.